The Best Cruise Lines for Families in 2026

 How the Kids Clubs Compare

 All five lines split children into age bands and staff their clubs with trained counselors, and all of them offer free daytime programming for potty-trained kids from around age three.
 The gaps show up at the edges of the age range.
-Disney and MSC lead on infant and toddler care with paid nursery options, while Carnival and Norwegian are lighter for the under-threes.
+Disney and MSC lead on infant and toddler care (MSC even allows sailors under 6 months, the only line to do so) with paid nursery options, while Carnival and Norwegian are lighter for the under-threes.

 What You Will Actually Pay

 Rough per-person fares for a week in the Caribbean tell the story.
 MSC and Carnival typically anchor the low end, Royal Caribbean and Norwegian sit in the middle, and Disney runs the highest, sometimes by a wide margin.
-Kids-sail-free promotions on MSC and Norwegian's "Free at Sea" bundles can change the ranking for your specific dates.
+Kids-sail-free promotions on many lines can change the ranking for your specific dates.

 Remember that the fare is only the starting point.
 Gratuities, drink and dining packages, Wi-Fi, and shore excursions stack on top across every line, so the cheapest sticker price does not always win once the extras land.
 I always price the full trip, not just the fare, before I tell a client which line is the real value.